 Export your photo at a smaller resolution.
 The largest image size that Instagram will accept is 2048 px on the longest side.
 I generally output them at 1920 px on the longest side and have not had any troubles to date.
 Ensure that the final JPG is exported to your Instagram folder on Dropbox or Drive.
-My lightroom export settings are shown below:

 Share this image to Instagram, add your sweet, witty comment and your hashtags then you are done.